-It’s no secret that obesity is a worldwide problem with the rate of obesity doubling the last 25 years in the United States, Australia and the United Kingdom.
-According to the study, more than two-thirds of Americans are overweight or obese.
-Researchers also noted that many European countries are just as close to that level of with nearly 40-50% of their populations being overweight or obese.
-Obesity is a dangerous health condition as it increases the risk for high blood pressure and cholesterol, some cancers, osteoarthritis, diabetes and cardiovascular disease.
-Weight loss surgery and diet and exercise are the most effective treatments for obesity.
+It’s no secret that obesity is a worldwide problem, with the percentage doubling in the last 25 years in the United States, Australia, and the United Kingdom.
+In a study published in the British Medical Journal, more than two-thirds of Americans are overweight or obese.
+Researchers also noted that many European countries are just as close to that level, with nearly 40-50% of their populations having elevated weight.
+See most obese countries in the world.